valotas/valotas.com/src/articles/better-angularjs-route.md

 This allows us to directly use `$routeProvider` later on in our app.
 An example which uses this technique can be found [here](http://jsbin.com/salini/edit).

 ## The `lazyRoute` module
 As mentioned before such a solution whould only be considered as a proof of concept.
-Having that working though can let us provide a proper module which can make use of this technique.
+Having that working though can let us create a proper angularjs module which can make use of this technique.

-So the requirement is to have at the end a route module that can be configured both on config and run time but should be initilized manually and a given init promise is resolved.
+So the requirement is to have at the end a route module that can be configured both on config and run phase.
+It should be able to initilize routes after a given promise is resolved.
 Ideally we would like something like the following:

 ```js
 .config(function (lazyRouteProvider) {